 AMY GOODMAN: So that’s Texas Governor Greg Abbott speaking about the legislation a year ago.
 Bahia Amawi, are you an active member of the Boycott, Divest, Sanctions movement?

-BAHIA AMAWI: I am not actually an active member of BDS at all.
+BAHIA AMAWI: I am not actually an active member of the BDS at all.
 Just personally, for myself, if I’m aware of a product that is—you know, supports Israel or is made in the country, then I just have a personal—I make a personal choice to avoid it, because I don’t want to support their ongoing occupation and aggression and subhumane treatment of the Palestinians, that’s making me kind of like a silent participant complicit with the whole occupation.
 So, I actually—I’m not aware of it.
 I don’t even go through and find out the list of things.
-I just happen to know about it, or, you know, if somehow I found out, then I just avoid it.
+I just happen to know about it, or, you know, if somehow I find out, then I just avoid it.
 But other than that, really, I’m not an active member.

 JUAN GONZÁLEZ: And what’s been the reaction of your fellow employees at the school or other teachers, as well, to this, the results of what’s happened to you in this case?

 BAHIA AMAWI: Yeah, well, so, when I had to forcefully leave, I notified my co-workers, my co-evaluators.
 I work on an early childhood team, which are the ones that—usually in association with, and they depend on me to do the Arabic evaluations.
 So, when I told them, they were kind of shocked, because after nine years, they were like, you know, “Why?
 What’s happening?
 What’s changed all of a sudden?”
 So that’s when I shared with them this new compliance.
 And they were just disturbed as much as I was, and appalled.
 And they supported me.
 And they say, you know, “We understand, and we hope you do pursue and do something about it.”
 So they were very encouraging and very supportive.
 And they were hoping that I can return eventually, which is my goal.